srcmaxim/srcmaxim.github.io/content/posts/aws-managed-kafka-featured-and-setup-guide.md

 ![Kafka Clicker Application](/img/kafka-clicker-application.png)

-You can run application with this scripts:
+You can run the application with this scripts:

 ```bash
 cd click-counter 1️⃣